-Cloud hosting can be set up to share all the resources of the virtual server, which is often known as shared cloud hosting.
-It can also be set up to create segmented virtual environments for each customer, which is often called cloud virtual private server (VPS) hosting.
+Cloud hosting can be set up to share all the resources of the virtual server, often known as shared cloud hosting.
+It can also be set up to create segmented virtual environments for each customer — frequently called cloud virtual private server (VPS) hosting.

-Advantages of Cloud Hosting
+Advantages of cloud hosting

 - Reliability: Unlike shared hosting, there’s no single point of failure for the hardware with cloud hosting.
-If one of the servers has trouble, the rest of them can pick up the work to avoid an outage.
+If one of the servers has trouble, the rest can pick up the work to avoid an outage.

-Disadvantages of Cloud Hosting
+Disadvantages of cloud hosting

-- Security: There are some concerns that cloud hosting environments are more often targeted by hackers and other bad actors online.
+- Security: There are concerns that cloud hosting environments are more often targeted by hackers and other bad actors online.
 Since so many websites are housed in one virtual environment, one successful attack can have a larger impact.

 - Privacy concerns: With your site housed on the same logical server as many others, you won’t have your private internet protocol (IP) address or other things.
 This can make it more challenging to keep your information private if needed.